-6. If the government determines that the criminal history score for the out-of-District conviction under-represents the severity of the offense, then the government may seek a criminal history departure.
-This departure principle applies only to out-of-District convictions.
-If the court concludes by a preponderance of evidence that the underlying conduct for the out-of-District conviction most closely matches a more severe D.C. offense, then the Court must apply the same number of criminal history points applicable to the more severe D.C. offense.
-In making this determination, the burden of proof is on the government to establish that the conduct for the out-of-District conviction more closely matches a more severe D.C. offense.
-The court should apply this departure principle only if it determines that the conduct of conviction, as opposed to alleged conduct or conduct relating to other offenses, more closely matches the more severe D.C. offense.
+6. If a party contends that the criminal history score for the out-of-District conviction misrepresents the severity of the offense, then the party may seek a criminal history correction.
+This procedure applies only to out-of-District convictions.
+If the court concludes by a preponderance of evidence that the underlying conduct for the out-of-District conviction most closely matches a more or less severe D.C. offense, then the Court must apply the same number of criminal history points applicable to the more or less severe D.C. offense.
+In making this determination, the burden of proof is on the party challenging the initial determination to establish that the conduct for the out-of-District conviction more closely matches a more or less severe D.C. offense.
+The court should apply the new score only if it determines that the conduct of conviction, as opposed to the alleged conduct or conduct relating to other offenses, more closely matches the more or less severe D.C. offense.

-Example: Defendant has an out-of-District conviction for grand larceny.
-In that state's statute, grand larceny requires a theft of \$200.00 or more.
-The District's First Degree Theft statute requires that the value of the property taken be \$1000.00 or more, whereas Second Degree Theft requires the value be less than \$1000.00.
-In this example, there is a possibility that a conviction for grand larceny in the other state involved less than \$1000.00 (it could be between \$200.00 and \$1000.00).
+Example 1: Defendant has an out-of-District conviction for Grand Larceny.
+In that state's statute, Grand Larceny requires a theft of \$200.00 or more.
+The District's First Degree Theft statute requires that the value of the property taken be \$1,000.00 or more, whereas Second Degree Theft requires the value be less than \$1,000.00.
+In this example, there is a possibility that a conviction for grand larceny in the other state involved less than \$1,000.00 (it could be between \$200.00 and \$1,000.00).
 The most comparable D.C. statute would thus be Second Degree Theft.
-At sentencing, however, the prosecution is permitted to present evidence that the out-of-District conviction was actually based on conduct involving property valued at \$1000 or more.
+At sentencing, however, the prosecution is permitted to present evidence that the out-of-District conviction was actually based on conduct involving property valued at \$1,000.00 or more.
 If the Court finds that the government has proved this by a preponderance of the evidence, then the most comparable offense is First Degree Theft and the Court should adjust the score accordingly and should advise CSOSA and the Commission.